-HDOT NEWS RELEASE: Laniakea barriers to remain while all sides work toward a safe solutionPosted on Aug 7, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: Laniakea barriers to remain while all sides work toward a safe solutionPosted on Aug 7, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Today Judge Karen Nakasone granted an extension allowing the Hawaii Department of Transportation (HDOT) time to study a safe and feasible alternative to removal of the Laniakea barriers.

 The courts originally ordered the removal of the barriers located along Kamehameha Highway by Aug.
 7, 2015.
 The extension to Aug.
 24, 2015 allows HDOT time to work directly with the City & County of Honolulu, the plaintiffs and the public on a feasible and safe solution to be discussed at the next settlement hearing scheduled for Aug.
 18.